Timmy0010/nexus-framework/README.md

 ### Agent Team Builder

-The Nexus Framework now includes an Agent Team Builder that makes it easy to create and configure teams of specialized agents:
+The Nexus Framework includes an Agent Team Builder that makes it easy to create and configure teams of specialized agents:

 ```python
 from agent_team_builder import AgentTeamBuilder